CloudCannon/documentation/src/collections/_hosting_docs/ssl/automatic-ssl.md

   hosting: CloudCannon
 ---

 CloudCannon offers free SSL by default on every site and serves them over HTTPS.
-This is made possible by [Let's Encrypt](https://letsencrypt.org/), which is a new age Certificate Authority, it's free, automated and open.
+This is made possible by [Let's Encrypt](https://letsencrypt.org/), which is a new age Certificate Authority.
+It's free, automated and open.
 These certificates are automatically renewed before they expire.

 ![SSL details](/images/hosting/ssl/details.png){: srcset="/images/hosting/ssl/details.png 800w, /images/hosting/ssl/details@2x.png 1600w"}{: .screenshot}